filamentphp/filament/packages/admin/docs/09-upgrade-guide.md

 The entire `Filament\Resources\Tables` namespace has been moved to `Filament\Tables`.

+Filters now have a dedicated `query()` method for applying the query, instead of using the second parameter of the `make()` method.
+For more information, check out the [table builder filters documentation](/docs/tables/filters).

 Method changes:

 - The `primary()` method has been removed from columns.
 All columns link to the record page by default unless another URL or action is specified for that column.